Chart Color Schemes

 Employment performance in Melbourne CBD - East ranks among the strongest 15% of areas evaluated nationally

-Employment levels in accommodation & food are particularly notable, being at 3.0 times the regional average.
-In contrast, construction employs only 2.8% of local workers, which is below Greater Melbourne's rate of 9.7%.
-There are 10.6 workers for every resident in the area, indicating that it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, employment increased by 6.3% while labour force increased by 6.2%, causing the unemployment rate to fall by 0.1 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Melbourne CBD - East's employment mix suggests local employment should increase by 6.9% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+There were 10.6 workers per resident as of the Census, indicating it functions as an employment hub attracting workers from surrounding areas.
+In the 12-month period ending September 2025, employment increased by 6.3% and labour force grew by 6.2%, causing a decrease in unemployment rate by 0.1 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between industry sectors.
+Applying these projections to Melbourne CBD - East's employment mix indicates local employment should increase by 6.9% over five years and 13.9% over ten years.

 Frequently Asked Questions - Employment